MSDarshan91/course_advanced_dbt/week1.md

+### Task 2: Add docs blocks to populate missing documentation and maintain consistency

+Added all the description to `models/docs/docs_bingeflix.md` and referenced the docs blocks in `source_ads_platform.yml` & `source_bingeflix.yml` files.

 ### Task 3: Install dbt_project_evaluator package to enforce best practices
 - I added the missing fct_events.yml file.
 The file includes the description of the fct_events model and the columns.
 In addition to that, the unit tests associated with the columns are are also added.
 This one change resolved the following issues
     - `valid_documentation_coverage`